Explosive synchronization in networks of Type-I neurons with electrical synapses: Model

+where $\omega_i =(\frac{2\sqrt{\bar{\eta}}}{\tau} + \frac{\varepsilon \chi_i}{\tau \sqrt{\bar{\eta}}})$ and $\lambda = \varepsilon g/\tau $ are the frequency and the coupling strength respectively of this reduced QIF-Kuramoto model.
 The Morris-Lecar model is a conductance based biophysical model formulated to describe the dynamics of the giant barnacle muscle fibre.
 The following equations constitute the dynamics of a Morris-Lecar neuron connected to other neurons in the network through electrical synapses.